single-cell-data/TileDB-SOMA/apis/python/examples/ingesting-data-files.md

 queries benefit from that optimized storage.
 In particular, various cross-corpus data queries shown in these examples take just seconds or minutes.

-A key point is **write once, read from multiple tools** -- in particular, using `tiledbsoma-py` (this package) or [`tiledbsoma-r`](https://github.com/TileDB-Inc/tiledbsoma) you can read SOMAs in either language, regardless of which language was used to store them.
+A key point is **write once, read from multiple tools** -- in particular, using either Python or R you can read SOMAs in either language, regardless of which language was used to store them.
 This lets you use best-in-class/state-of-the-art analysis algorithms, whichever language they're implemented in.

 # Populate a SOMA collection